Cranbrook, Kent: Sport

 In 1652, a court case brought at Cranbrook by church authorities against John Rabson and others refers to "a certain unlawful game called cricket", one of the sport's earliest references.
 The court, however, ruled that the game was not unlawful.
-Kent County Cricket Club played two first-class cricket matches on School Field, Cranbrook in the 1850s and two on Swifts Park, an estate just north-east of the town, in the 1860s.
+Kent County Cricket Club played two matches on School Field in the 1850s and two on Swifts Park, an estate just north-east of the town, in the 1860s.

 Cranbrook Juniors Football Club (CJFC) play in the Crowborough & District Junior Football League.
 Home matches are played on the Rammell Field, Cranbrook on Saturday mornings.

 Cranbrook Rugby Club (CRFC) play their home matches on the various rugby pitches situated around the town, including the Jaeger and Scott fields.
 The clubhouse is based at the Cranbrook Rugby Club, on Angley Road.
-Age groups range from Under 7s to the senior adult teams.
+Age groups range from under-7s to the senior adult teams.

 The Weald Sports Centre has indoor and outdoor facilities, including tennis courts, an indoor sports hall, a swimming pool and a dance studio.
-Cranbrook joggers club runs routes around Angley Woods and Bedgebury Forest.

-There was an open-air swimming pool on the Frythe Estate, which closed when the Weald Sports Centre opened in 2000.
+There was an open-air swimming pool on the Frythe Estate which closed when the Weald Sports Centre opened in 2000.